 Bhangarh doesn’t need any introduction.
 It is fairly well-known now, thanks to the internet.
 It has been talked about, written about and myth-ed about innumerable times.
 People enjoy reading or listening to haunted stories about it but few dare to actually visit and see it.
 Of the many legends, there are two that are well-known among the natives.
 One is the legend of Princess Ratnavati and jadugar Singhia and the another is a curse of Guru Balu Nath.

 During our visit to Jaipur last week, we dubiously added Bhangarh to our to-visit list.
-When we asked a person at our hotel about Bhangarh fort; he seemed reluctant to give any information and found it weird that we wanna go there.
-But we were determined.
+When we asked a person at our hotel about Bhangarh fort; he found it outlandish and tried to convince us not to visit the fort but we were determined.
 My daughter was more excited than I was.
+Exploring the haunted Bhangarh Fort with kids seems like a grotesque idea to others, however, the fort if visited during daytime with a little caution is good for kids.

 There were few stretches where ours was the only car on narrow and bumpy roads with almost no soul in sight.
 We kept ourselves busy explaining the culture and customs of Rajasthan to our daughter.